gustavnavar/Grid.Blazor/docs/blazor_odata/Localization.md

 * Yes
 * Clear all filters
 * Clear filter
+* Code
+* Code and confirmation code must be equal to delete this item
+* Code and confirmation code must be equal to save this item
+* Confirm Code
 * Contains
 * Create item
 * There are no items to display